-Incident close out / investigation reports must detail causal factors, root causes, corrective actions to address the causes and implementation dates.
+Incident close out / investigation reports must detail causal factors, permanent controls, and implementation dates.

 Incidents that require reporting to the Regional Harbourmaster will be initially reported by Darwin Port via the online HSES Incident Reporting App with consequent follow up from General Manager Operations.
-The incident close out / investigation reports including causal factors, root causes, corrective actions to address the causes and implementation dates are provided to the Regional Harbourmaster in the quarterly reporting.
 This does not relieve stakeholder duties of their own regulatory reporting obligations.